gdg-norway/devfest/content/_index.md

 {{% home-info what="Expected participants:1000,Days:2,Sessions:12,Fun:∞" class="primary" %}}

-## What is Devfest Norway?
+## What is DevFest Norway?

-The DevFest, or ‘Developers Festival’, is a technical conference for developers.
+DevFests are annual community-led developer events hosted by Google Developer Groups (GDG's) all over the world.
+DevFest Norway 2020 is an online conference being hosted by the seven total GDG and GDG Cloud chapters in Norway.
 It is aimed at students, professionals, or simply curious technophiles.
+We are aiming to deliver a diverse panel of expert speakers on an exciting range of topics.

 {{% /home-info %}}